 If Your Child Doesn’t Like to Read Books… Why Not Try Magazines?

 Hi there!
 Welcome back:) I’m so glad you’re here!
 If you’re in need of some other options for reading materials for your kids, you’ve come to the right place.
 I would love to share with you some of the best children’s magazines for kids, ages 12 and under, that have inspired my kids to want to read more than ever!
-Some of them even enjoy magazines much more than books, believe it or not!
+Sometimes, kids seem to enjoy magazines much more than books, believe it or not!

 The Challenges of Motivating Kids to Read

 If you’ve visited my website before, you probably know that I am a former teacher, and now have a private tutoring business that I have owned and operated for 16 years now.

-I wish I could say that all of my kiddos love to immerse themselves in great and inspiring books when they have free time!
+I wish I could say that all of my kids love to immerse themselves in wonderfully, inspiring books when they have free time.
 However, that is simply not the case.
 Many of them are happier to simply sit and play games or watch YouTube videos for countless hours a day.

 So, I have had to be proactive in many of these cases.
-If my kids don’t like to read books, I decided that what we needed were some great kid’s magazines!
+If my kids don’t like to read books, I decided to recommend some great kids magazines!

-This one decision has actually stimulated many of my kids who don’t normally read to actually want to read, and to read more than ever!
-Some of my tutoring parents have even ordered subscriptions for some of these magazines.
+This one decision has actually stimulated many of my kids to actually want to read, and to read more than ever!
+Some of my clients have even ordered subscriptions of some of these magazines.
 As I like to say…”A happy kiddo makes a happy home!”

 Kids Love to Get Their Own Mail